BP Lama Jyotishavidya * modern commentary

 if Kuja mahadasha occurs before age 28, expect mainly the physical, athletic, warrior dimension of Mars - none of the business edge, competitive savvy, etc. that emerges after Mars matures (one of the reasons Kuja Doshais much more of an issue for marriages before age 28)

-2. Angle between the mahadasha-pati (planet which rules the major period)and the bhukti-pat (planet that rules the sub-period)?
+2. Angle between the mahadasha-pati (planet which rules the major period)and the bhukti-pati (planet that rules the sub-period)?

-for example, the mahadasha of Vriddhipathi-11 is a gainful period in general
+for example, the mahadasha of Vriddhi-pati-11 is a gainful period in general

-bhukti of vidyapathi-5 favors conception or acquisition of children and is also excellent for students, working with adolescents, and everything to do with creativity, politics or entertainment
+bhukti of vidya-pati-5 favors conception or acquisition of children and is also excellent for students, working with adolescents, and everything to do with creativity, politics or entertainment

-A planet occupying bhava-7 will give the spouse considerable power during its period
+Graha occupying bhava-7 may give the spouse considerable power during its bhukti

-4. Which houses from chandra does the mahadasha-pati own and operate?
+4. Counting from Chandra-lagna, which bhava does the mahadasha-pati own and operate?

 Nakshatra effects are more subtle.
 Nakshatra, the 27/28 mansions of the Moon, derive historically from the most ancient lore of Jyotisha - well before the emergence of solar angles.